erichgess/Flojure/README.md

 ### How It Works
 Flojure operates using F# Code Quotations.
 Pass the ConvertToClojure method an F# Code Quotation and the function will output the equivalent Clojure code as a string.

+### Isn't this absurd?
+Yes.
+However, it's been a great way for me to deepen my knowledge of how F# works while learning the basics of Clojure.

 ### Examples